NeelParihar/neelparihar.com/content/projects/NightNavigator.md

 ---
 id: 4
-title: Night Navigator
+title: night navigator
-description: Night Navigator project is a application based on features to search for different places which consists of nearby lodge/ restaurants, chemists/ hospitals, navigation to the desired route and also estimation of cab prices
+description: night navigator project is a application based on features to search for different places which consists of nearby lodge/ restaurants, chemists/ hospitals, navigation to the desired route and also estimation of cab prices
 tech: android java gcp firebase
 logo: /images/nightlife.png
 # website: https://lookatx.dev